-

 (i) factual background information relating to the applicant;

-(ii) details of the intended activities;
+(ii) details of the activities that are intended to be carried out;

 -